FriendFactory/open-platform/ml-service/README.md

 ## Related Guides

 - RESTEasy Reactive ([guide](https://quarkus.io/guides/resteasy-reactive)): A Jakarta REST implementation utilizing build time processing and Vert.x.
 This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.

+## ComfyUi setup

+[ComfyUi](https://github.com/comfyanonymous/ComfyUI) itself is running on several EC2 instances.

+These instances belong to 3 auto-scaling group.
+We have 3 types of ComfyUi setup, 1: LipSync, 2: Pulid, 3: Makeup.
+These 3 auto-scaling group map to the 3 types.

+Right now, we can maximally auto-scale each type to 3 EC2 instances, in order to set a boundary about the costs.
+Those 9 instances are already created, 3 of them are in running state, serving both ixia-prod and dev traffic.

+The auto-scale mechanism is only used in ixia-prod environment, the logic is:

+1. ML service will check the queue length of all running ComfyUI instances every minute, one auto-scaling group after another.
+2. If the max queue length of all the running ComfyUI instances within one auto-scaling group exceeds a threshold (3 for LipSync, 5 for Pulid and Makeup) consecutively 3 times (corresponding source code: https://github.com/FriendFactory/ml-service/blob/main/src/main/java/com/frever/ml/comfy/ComfyUiConstants.javaConnect your Github account ), we’ll increase the number of instances by 1 within the corresponding auto-scaling group.
+If the max queue length exceed twice of the corresponding threshold, auto-scaling will trigger immediately.
+3. If the max queue length remains 0 consecutively for 3 times, auto-scaling will kick in, decrease the number of instances by 1.
+4. Autoscaling will not exceed maximal number of instances within each auto-scaling group, which is 3.
+Autoscaling will not stop the last instance within each auto-scaling group also, so there is at least 1 instance running for each auto-scaling group.
+5. There is new auto-scaling instance startup time, and auto-scaling event cooldown time, the combined time is around 10 minutes.
+6. Right now, we are using instances in each auto-scaling group in dev environment too, in order to save cost.

+This service listens to a SQS queue (dev-ml-service-input-queue for dev, prod-ml-service-input-queue for ixia-prod) for ComfyUi related tasks, which the backend posts ComfyUi transformation messages to.

+Then based on the instances those tasks run on, those messages are divided into 3 ComfyUi task queues, which maps to our 3 types of ComfyUi setup.

+The AWS infrastructure setup code is at  https://github.com/FriendFactory/open-platform/tree/main/platform/machine-learning/ecs-services/prod/eu-central-1/ml-service for prod and ixia-prod environment, https://github.com/FriendFactory/open-platform/tree/main/platform/machine-learning/ecs-services/non-prod/eu-central-1/ml-service for dev environment.